 Tracking down job leads involves developing a strategy for how much you will use the various job-search tools:

-- cold contact (direct mail campaign to selected companies)
+- Cold-Calling (direct mail campaign to selected companies)

 2. Determine What Jobs You Want to Pursue Overseas